appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/git-providers.md

       enabled: false
 ```

-If you want to re-enable "Gitlab" again, you can set the `enabled` to `true`.
+If you want to re-enable "GitLab" again, you can set the `enabled` to `true`.

-For more details about "Gitlab" usage, see related docs in the [Connecting to GitLab](../../build/adding-a-build-profile/connecting-to-gitlab.md) page.
+For more details about "GitLab" usage, see related docs in the [Connecting to GitLab](../../build/adding-a-build-profile/connecting-to-gitlab.md) page.

 To apply the changes, please follow [Applying Git Provider Changes](#applying-git-provider-changes)

 ## Connect via SSH

-To disable "Connect via SSH" git provider option, add below configuration to `global.yaml`.
+To disable the "Connect via SSH" option, add the below configuration to `global.yaml`.

 ```yaml
 build: